woobinda/Weather/README.md

 Servise parse a receiving data and build a charts with JavaScript 'Highcharts' library.

 The diagram displays a weather in city for requested days and builds a graphs of temperature for morning, day and night periods.

+To install all dependencies and run the application, you can use the console command to Makefile:

+$make start